mainmatter/playbook/development-process/README.md

 The main purpose of iterations is to set expectations on all sides and provide short-term predictability and planability for the stakeholders requiring it.
-Iterations should be short enough to remain predictable and long enough to supply enough time to finish meaningful work.
+Iterations should be short enough to remain predictable and long enough to supply enough time to finish meaningful work – a length of 2 weeks typically achieves that best.
 The concrete iteration length for a project must be defined when kicking off the project but can still be adapted afterwards.
 Iterations are a team effort and should therefore be planned and executed collaboratively with team members supporting each other to complete the work as planned.

 ### Roles